 Depending on your insurance company and its policies, you may be required to submit additional documents.

 6. Have Your Car Repaired

-The most frustrating part of being in an accident is getting your car fixed afterward.
+The most frustrating part of being in an accident is getting a tow truck service for your vehicle and then getting it fixed .
 Depending on the damage, you could be without your car for a couple weeks.
 Therefore, it is very important to follow all these prior steps, as the process of getting your car repaired starts the second after the accident.

 Confirm with your mechanic that your airbag system is fully functional.
 Thousands of lives are saved each year thanks to airbags deploying during a car accident.
 If your vehicle’s dashboard is displaying an airbag light indicator, immediately have it checked out and try not to drive until it’s fixed.